 During the years that I was still weight and diet-obsessed, my son, PT (Paul Thomas) began gaining weight from the time he was about 9 years old.
 Without giving it a second thought, I handled it in the same manner as my dad and Rosie, with fear and intimidation.

-But at almost 28 years old, I have to recognize my limitations as far as being able to influence his choices.
+But since he’s now a 29 year old adult man, I have to recognize my limitations as far as being able to influence his choices.
 He has set a boundary that he does not want or need my help and I must respect his wishes, have faith in his ability to handle his own eating issues and just let go.
 It pains me to know that I can help him, but he won’t let me.

 Be honest about your own struggles – My recommendation is to take your child aside and confide in them.
-Be willing to allow yourself to be vulnerable and tell them that you realize that your struggles with food have led themto question their own relationship with food and their body, fearing that they can’t trust themself to stop eating.
+Be willing to allow yourself to be vulnerable and tell them that you realize that your struggles with food have led them to question their own relationship with food and their body, fearing that they can’t trust themselves to stop eating.

 Have More Heart to Hearts – Realize that your son or daughter needs your love and guidance.
 If they have begun to demonstrate habits connected with emotional eating, recognize that they need to have their emotions validated.
 Spend time and listen to your child and connect with them Find out what’s going on in their life that pushes them to want to eat when they are not hungry.
 Create a safe, loving, non-judgmental space for your kids to share their thoughts with you.